Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/14

+Whoops, a number of days have slipped by, but I've done a lot of interviewing with friends at their companies, and applied to an entrepreneurship program at OBerlin.
+I've been quite social and kept up my pairboarding, and met new people.
+I've planned my trip to China and made a commitment to find work in SF.
+I've also been rejected from triplebyte and thoughtbot, which is fine, and I've thought a bit more about Theorizer.
+My next steps are to document exact what I want theorize to be able to do technically (requirements), and then write a grant for it, and continue job searching in the process.
+I've also started an open source contribution to IMSLP, and that will be the other thing I will do for now.

 ## 11/8

 At this point, going to pairboarding has been really helpful for me, in considering new toy problems regularly.
 My plan is to keep going twice a week and attend the DandI roundtable discussion until I get hired and start a new position.
 It's a great social atmosphere.
 Today's problems were tough - the first one required discovering the math trick when writing out a pattern.
 The second one required a lot of questioning to determine valid inputs and possible outputs.
 Very challenging problems.